Telecom Interconnect Billing

 Every month interconnect partners exchange their CDRs for reconciliation purpose.
 It is very common to have discrepancies in the CDRs provided by the two partners.

 Billing Systems provide reports facilitating reconciliation of incoming and outgoing interconnect CDRs.
 These reports keep parameters such as call type, destination, cost band, and duration so that these CDRs can be used by both operators to match those parameters and identify missing CDRs.

 There may be a situation, when some CDRs are found missing at either of the operators' side.
 After doing required reconciliation if matter does not settle, then various negotiations happen between the partners, and finally, matter is settled by paying some nominal amount to the impacted interconnect partner.

 There could be various interconnect call scenarios depending on type of agreement between different operators.
 Let me try to cover few most commonly used:

 Operator A's customer makes national call to Operator B's customer.
 In this case operator A will pay some amount to operator B.

 Operator A's customer makes international call through Operator B, because operator A does not have direct agreement with any international operator.
-In this case operator A will pay some amount to operator B and operator B will take care of setteling down international operator.
+In this case, operator A will pay some amount to operator B and operator B will take care of settling down international operator.